tidev/titanium-docs/docs/api/titanium/ui/navigationwindow.md

 ## Overview

-You create a `NavigationWindow` with the <Titanium.UI.createNavigationWindow> factory method, or a `<NavigationWindow>` Alloy element.
+You create a `NavigationWindow` with the <Titanium.UI.createNavigationWindow> factory method or a `<NavigationWindow>` Alloy element.

 All `NavigationWindow` objects must have at least one root window that cannot be removed.
 When